nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Configuration and Management/DNS Record Management and Verification.md

 3. Here you can create DNS records (A, AAAA, CNAME, MX)
 4. In this instance we will create a DNS A record, which points a FQDN to an IPv4 address.
 5. *Right-click → New Host (A or AAAA)*
-6. For this demonstration we will make the A record point a file server
+6. For this demonstration we will make the A record point a file server:
 ```
 Name: fileserver
 IP Address: 192.168.83.149